-When you have finished the above items, the staff member conducting the inspection will sign off on the form and give it to the pack leader.
+When you have finished the above items, the inspection staff member will sign off on the form and give it to the pack leader.

 Bring the completed check-out inspection to the camp office.
-Pay any outstanding bills, if not done so already.
-Pay for all damages that might have occurred during your stay at camp.
-Make a reservation for next year, if not done so already.
-Submit the camp evaluation form.
-Once you have completed all of the above, you will receive your check-out packet containing awards, Leader's gift, as well as your Family Barbeque tickets.
-Please check the packet to verify the contents. the contents.
+Pay any outstanding bills if you have not done so already.

+- ☐ Pay for all damages that might have occurred during your stay at camp. - ☐ Make a reservation for next year if you have not done so already. - ☐ Submit the camp evaluation form. - Once you have completed all of the above, you will receive your check-out packet containing awards, Leader's gift, and your Family Barbeque tickets.
+Please check the packet to verify the contents.